 Barnabas Collins: Forget Johnny Depp here’s Jonathan Frid

 Johnny Depp doesn’t float my boat.
 There is something too mannered, too knowing, dare I say, too cartoonish, about him.
 His performances seem plastic and make me think of Ken’s Barbie, or G.I.
 Joe, or Palitoy’s Action Man.
-The worrying thought that should any fan ever get Depp’s knickers off, would they be confronted by a Ken’s lack of genitals?
+The worrying thought that should any fan ever get Depp’s knickers down, would they be confronted by a Ken’s lack of genitals?
 Of course, Depp is probably hung like a horse with balls down to his knees, but his performances often seem to lack any.
 It’s perhaps why so many young girls like him.

 His recent portrayal of Barnabas Collins may have been well meant but it left me cold, and he looked more like an updated Dr. Orlando Watt, than any cursed vampire.
 Indeed, the whole film was, as Kim Newman wittily noted, almost a Whitespoiltation version of Blacula.